pygame-community/eoc-infra/SPEC.md

   ┗ README.md             # contains challenge instructions
 ```

-## Delegating the "submission repository" responsibilty
+### Delegating the "submission repository" responsibilty

 `pygame-community:LegacyWeeklyChallenges` should no longer be the repository to use for challenge submissions.

-Instead, submission should occur by opening PRs to `pygame-community:eoc-submissions` from a fork of the form `<username>:eoc-dev`, tagged with their challenge number as a label and submitted in a timely manner.
+Instead, submission should occur by opening PRs to `pygame-community:eoc-submissions` from a fork of the form `<username>:eoc-trials`, tagged with their challenge number as a label and submitted in a timely manner.
 Submissions would introduce branches of the form `eoc<xxx>_challenge_name/<username>` (e.g. `eoc007_matrixrain/ddorn`)  into the `eoc-submissions` repository.

-## Delegating the "Era of Challenges Library" responsibilty
+### Delegating the "Era of Challenges Library" responsibilty

 `pygame-community:LegacyWeeklyChallenges` should no longer be the repository that contains `wclib`.
 Instead, 2 new repositories should be created called [`pygame-community:eoc-infra`](https://github.com/pygame-community/eoc-infra) and [`pygame-community:eoc.challenges`](https://github.com/pygame-community/eoc.challenges).
 The former will be a monorepo containing a helper CLI tool for submission called `eoc` and a library for managing challenge-agnostic infrastructure called `eoclib`, while the latter will host challenge-specific helper tools and assets on a separate branch per challenge.

 `eoc.challenges` will be a [namespace package](https://packaging.python.org/en/latest/guides/packaging-namespace-packages/), whose contained modules make use of `eoclib` inside `pygame-community:eoc-infra`, and host the code and assets for every challenge as they are downloaded by participants from GitHub for their challenge entries (assets like images and audio will be included in the package using a `MANIFEST.in` file and similar mechanisms: <https://python-packaging.readthedocs.io/en/latest/non-code-files.html>, <https://setuptools.pypa.io/en/stable/userguide/datafiles.html#package-data>).
 Each of those branches would be of the form `eoc<xxx>_challenge_name` (same as the challenge name).
 Installing them would look like this: `pip install "eoc.challenges.eoc007_matrixrain @ git+https://github.com/pygame-community/eoc.challenges@eoc007_matrixrain.git"`.
-These strings will be exposed inside template branches of `pygame-community:eoc-dev` in `requirements.txt` files.
+These strings will be exposed inside template branches of `pygame-community:eoc-trials` in `requirements.txt` files.

 Era of Challenges challenge entries should import these editions as follows: `import eoc.challenges.eoc007_matrixrain as eoc007`. `eoc007.assets.audio` and `eoc007.assets.images` would both expose string constants that map to the assets, e.g. `eoc007.assets.images.PLAYER`.

-## Delegating the "Era of Challenges Client" responsibilty
+### Delegating the "Era of Challenges Client" responsibilty

 `pygame-community:EraOfChallenges` should only act as a "player" for playing Weekly Challenges.
 To avoid people having to download `pygame-community:eoc-submissions` or anything similar, the program would download challenge files on demand from GitHub (`https://github.com/pygame-community/pygame-ce/archive/refs/heads/eoc007_matrixrain/ddorn.zip`), and keep them around in a locally generated cache of the form `.eoccache/eoc<xxx>_challenge_name/<username>/*` .